calipho-sib/nextprot-docs/news/2021/04/25/New community function predictions.md

 In order to support this community effort to complete the human functional proteome, neXtProt has begun to host protein function predictions.
 As a first step, we provide predictions for 7 entries (NX_Q5T5N4, NX_Q96LI9, NX_C9JQI7, NX_Q9BPX7, NX_Q9BUV0, NX_H3BR10 and NX_Q6P2H8).
 In order to give credit to the submitter(s), we will link to their ORCID. **Until an online submission form is available, please [contact us](mailto:support@nextprot.org?subject=\[Function%20Prediction\]) to submit predictions for an entry.**

-##Modified advanced search SPARQL query
+##Modified advanced search SPARQL queries

-The following query has been modified:
+The following queries have been modified:

+1. NXQ\_00104 **Proteins whose gene is on chromosome 21 with at least one disease annotation from Orphanet** The query has been modified to return the disease names.
-1. NXQ\_00265 **Retrieve all positional annotations at a given position on a neXtProt isoform** The results now include phenotypic variation annotations.
+2. NXQ\_00265 **Retrieve all positional annotations at a given position on a neXtProt isoform** The results now include phenotypic variation annotations.

-The latter query is found in the (SnorQL)[https://snorql.nextprot.org/] interface.
+The queries are found in the (SnorQL)[https://snorql.nextprot.org/] interface.